v923z/nothon/README.md

 Mathematical formulae can be inserted in a text box by enclosing a LaTeX expression between
 $$...$$ (display style), or between \\(...\\) (inline style).

+Headers are evaluated by pressing `Enter`.
+This will move the cursor to the body of a text header, or send a request to the server for a code or head header.

 Units can be "executed" by pressing `Cntr+Enter`.
-This will collect the head/tail of files, render mathematical formulae and so on.
+This will collect render mathematical formulae, or execute a plot.

 The body of a unit (text, plot, etc) can be made hidden by clicking on the gray outline on the right hand side.
 The body will re-appear, if one clicks on the gray area once more.